microsoft/vscode-docs/api/references/when-clause-contexts.md

 * workbench.panel.comments - Comments
 * workbench.view.search - Search when `search.location` is set to `panel`

-If you want a when clause that is enabled only when a specific view or panel has focus, use `sideBarFocus` or `panelFocus` in combination with `activeViewlet` or `activiewFocus`.
+If you want a when clause that is enabled only when a specific view or panel has focus, use `sideBarFocus` or `panelFocus` in combination with `activeViewlet` or `activePanel`.

 For example, the when clause below is true only when the File Explorer has focus: